If

 The ubiquity of strange and elaborate shoes, even stranger colours, the A-line and dirndl skirt and, this season in particular, lace (as worn most beautifully in the current Prada ad campaign by Linda Evangelista), are all thanks to this designer.
 Because her viewpoint is difficult to pin down she is labeled "intellectual" but while her intelligence is clearly a force to be reckoned with, she has the instincts of a wildcat when it comes to predicting what people might like to wear six months down the line.
 Prada is known to have generated trends that were soon emulated by other fashion designers.

-18)DOLCE AND GABANA (D&G): The Glamour Gurus
+AND GABANA (D&G): The Glamour Gurus

 The quintessentially Italian Dolce & Gabbana aesthetic – think curvaceous tailoring and corseted dresses loaded with floral and animal prints, then scattered with rhinestone for good measure – is unsurprisingly loved by celebrities.
 Dolce and Gabbana have dressed Kylie Minogue and, of course, Madonna.
 Significantly, the duo are in possession of that rare thing, a sense of humour, a fact borne out this season by the D&G collection, which taps into the wardrobe of the Queen.
 That's Her Majesty as played by Helen Mirren in the 2006 film version, the real thing being not quite glamorous enough.
 Dice and Gabana in introduced Italian glamour and freedom of sexuality in fashion.
 Dolce and Gabbana are now fundamentally known for wanting to make women look “fantastically sexy”.
 Many of their designs are adapted from the feminist-era, before being glamorised and modernised.

-They describe their style as “sweet and sharp” and “New Millennium cool”.
-They were once quoted as saying they are mostly concerned with creating the best, most flattering clothes and sparkling trends.
+“New Millennium cool”.
+They were once quoted as saying they are mostly

 For years, Westwood's idiosyncratic persona detracted from her impact as a serious fashion force, but that is no longer the case.
 Like Comme des Garçons, Westwood has changed the face of contemporary fashion.
 It's small wonder, with this in mind, that her archive is referenced by so many of her contemporaries.
 Original and outrageous, British designer Vivienne Westwood is one of the most recognised and influential designers of the late twentieth century.